Running an operator

 We are using WETH as the strategy token.

-To do so there are 2 options, either doing it through EigenLayer's website, and following their guide, or running the commands specified by us below.
+To do so, there are two options, either doing it through EigenLayer's website, and following their guide, or running the commands specified by us below.

-You will need to stake a minimum of a 1000 Wei in WETH.
+You will need to stake a minimum of 1000 WEI in WETH.
 We recommend to stake a maximum amount of 10 WETH.
 If you are staking more than 10 WETH please unstake any surplus over 10.

 Option 1